 Posts about your tours and products offered are great but you will quickly run out of fresh material and it will get repetitive and seem like a constant form of self-promotion.
 Facebook business pages are ideally all about humanizing your business.
 Use it to share stories about the people taking your tours and your tour guides giving them.
 There are likely a lot of interesting happenings every day that you can try to capture and share.

 Lastly, all posts should be accompanied by a photo or video.
 Encourage your staff and tour guides to pull out their phones and capture moments they think are worth sharing.
-Here are some excellent tips on video marketing your tour company that can be used for photo marketing too.

 3. Not answering people’s comments , especially negative comments